bbatton/Basic_Epoch_Build/README.md

 	> 1. Next you can go to the Admins.xml file and put your gamertage and GUID into the file.
 This will simply just display to all players that a admin just logged into the server.
 I don't really recommend this feature since you are more likely to have players breaking rules only when you are offline which makes them harder to get banned.

 1. Now go into the Bec folder and open the file called BEServer.cfg and open it with NotePad++.
-In this file replace passwordhere with the password that you created for your vanilla Hive.ext file this will then give BEC full priviledges to your server.
+In this file replace passwordhere with the password that you created for your vanilla Hive.ext file, this will then give BEC full priviledges to your server.
 Save and exit.

+1. First start up xamp and turn on the apache server and mySQL server.
+Now to start your server launch the DayZ_Epoch_instance_11_Chernarus.bat file and then the BEC control Epoch.bat file.
+Your server should now be running and BEC will restart the server at 3am 6am 9am 12pm 3pm 6pm 9pm 12am.

 #### CONGRATS EPOCH BUILD v1.0 "ISENGARD MINES" INSTALL IS NOW COMPLETE!!!